-REPORT AND RECOMMENDATION OF THE EDUCATION, PUBLIC INSTITUTIONS, AND LOCAL GOVERNMENT COMMITTEE

-OHIO CONSTITUTION ARTICLE VII

-PUBLIC INSTITUTIONS

-The Education, Public Institutions, and Local Government Committee of the Ohio Constitutional Modernization Commission issues this report and recommendation regarding Article VII, concerning public institutions.
+OHIO CONSTITUTIONAL MODERNIZATION COMMISSION REPORT AND RECOMMENDATION OF THE EDUCATION, PUBLIC INSTITUTIONS, AND LOCAL GOVERNMENT COMMITTEE OHIO CONSTITUTION ARTICLE VII, SECTIONS 2 AND 3 DIRECTORS OF PUBLIC INSTITUTIONS The Education, Public Institutions, and Local Government Committee of the Ohio Constitutional Modernization Commission issues this report and recommendation regarding Article VII, Sections 2 and 3 concerning directors of public institutions.
 It is issued pursuant to Rule 8.2 of the Ohio Constitutional Modernization Commission's Rules of Procedure and Conduct.

-Recommendation
+Recommendation The committee recommends that Article VII, Sections 2 and 3 be repealed as obsolete.